mhvwerts/randommw/README.md

 ## Compilation, development and testing

-At present, the development uses `gcc` exclusively, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
+The `randommw.c` library module and associated programs are developed exclusively using the `gcc` C compiler, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
 The code relies on standard C (C99).
+Certain RNGs require `__uint128_t` arithmetic.

-There is a Makefile in the root folder, and a separate Makefile for the test programs in `../tests`.
+There is a Makefile in the root directory, and a separate Makefile for the test programs in `./tests`.
+With a good `gcc` environment, it is sufficient to simply run `make` from the respective directories.

+The test programs in `./tests`, together with their makefile, provide clear examples how to integrate and use `randommw.c` in your own programs.

 ## Status

 We have validated the RNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic module (`randommw.c`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
 They are generated with high throughput, using MWC8222, Lehmer64, PCG64DXSM, Xoshiro256+ or MELG19937-64 as underlying uniform RNG.

 Generated normally distributed random numbers can be written to a binary file using `genzignor.c`.
-These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit), giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.
+These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit) ,[18] giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.

 ### Suggestions for future work

-- The presently used raw moments test (`tests/test_moments.c`) by McFarland [10] should already be quite robust for testing the quality of the Gaussian distribution, but inspiration for additional tests may be found [here](https://cran.r-project.org/web/packages/RcppZiggurat/vignettes/RcppZiggurat.pdf) and [here](https://www.seehuhn.de/pages/ziggurat.html).
+- The presently used raw moments test (`tests/test_moments.c`) by McFarland [17] should already be quite robust for testing the quality of the Gaussian distribution, but inspiration for additional tests may be found [here](https://cran.r-project.org/web/packages/RcppZiggurat/vignettes/RcppZiggurat.pdf) and [here](https://www.seehuhn.de/pages/ziggurat.html).
 - Include programs that explicitly test final quality of randomness of generated normally distributed random numbers.
-See, e.g., [8] for feeding output to standard random test suites.
-Also simply test the underlying uniform RNG, using, *e.g.*, [Lemire's testingRNG](https://github.com/lemire/testingRNG).
+See, e.g., [19] for feeding output to standard random test suites.
+Also simply test the underlying uniform RNG, using, *e.g.*, [Lemire's testingRNG](https://github.com/lemire/testingRNG),[9] or other test environments.[20][21][22]